-When it comes to ice machines, they operate best in optimal temperatures of 70-degree air and 50-degree water – not exactly an easy temperature to maintain in a commercial kitchen.
-Higher room temperatures will cause your ice machine to work extra hard to make ice.
+When it comes to commercial ice machines, they operate best in optimal temperatures of 70-degree air and 50-degree water – not exactly an easy temperature to maintain in a commercial kitchen.
+Higher room temperatures will cause your industrial ice maker machine to work extra hard to make ice.
 Sometimes a room can be so hot that it will overwork the refrigeration system until your ice maker is not making ice altogether.
 To provide an optimal environment for your ice machine, consider the unit’s placement in the area rather than where it’s most convenient.

 How Temperature Affects Your Ice Maker